SSH

 Betzy, Olivia), e.g. ssh saga.sigma2.no will lead the user to 1 of the 5

-Once the public key has been copied to the remote server, you can log in using the SSH key pair.
-Try it.
-It should now ask you for your passphrase and not your password.
+Once the public key has been copied to the remote server, you can log in using the SSH key pair (if it isn’t defined in the config file, you can specify with -i parameter): ssh -i ~/.ssh/sagaKey1 myuser@olivia.sigma2.no.
+This will now ask for your pasphrase which you set when creating the keypair.

-This approach works not only for our clusters but also for services like GitHub or GitLab.
-But let’s focus here on clusters.
+This is a standard approach that works not only for our clusters but also for other servers/clients, as well as services like GitHub or GitLab.

 Help!
 It still asks for a password!